bitlap/intellij-sbt-dependency-analyzer/README.md

 **Disable Scope**

-If you don't need to analyze all scopes, just disable it.
+If you don't need to analyze all scopes, just disable the scope you don't want to analyze.

 Configurations are persistent and associated with each intellij project.

-As with other plugins, this plugin has its own storage which is `.idea/bitlap.sbt.dependency.analyzer.xml`, if this file is deleted, the cache will be cleared and the cache of the `moduleName` task will be removed.
+As with other plugins, this plugin has its own storage which is `.idea/bitlap.sbt.dependency.analyzer.xml`, if this file is deleted, the cache will be cleared.

 ## Troubleshooting Issues